 Now all is newness as we prepare to take part in the Holy Sacrifice of the Mass.
 While we sing the second half of the Litany of the Saints, the celebrant and his ministers go to change into white vestments.
+The penitential coverings are taken from the holy images, candles, and flowers are brought to the altar.
+All is ready for the most joyful Mass of the year, the first Mass of Easter.

-All is ready for the most joyful true life is now to be, we attend to the solemn intoning of the Easter Alleluia, the great shout meaning "Praise to God."
+At the Gloria (which, whenever possible, all should join in singing) the bells so long silent are rung again.
+Then the Collect prayers ask for the special Easter grace of serving God in newness of life and joy.
+After listening to the Epistle, which describes what our true life is now to be, we take part in the solemn singing of the Easter Alleluia, the great shout meaning "Praise to God."
 The celebrant sings the Alleluia three times; each time we are to sing it after him as the expression of our Easter praise and thanks.
-In the Mass we offer ourselves with Christ's offering . . . in thanksgiving for all God's goodness.
-In return we receive Christ's Easter gift, the pledge and foretaste of our share in His risen life and joy.
+In the Mass we offer ourselves with Christ's offering in thanksgiving for all God's goodness.
+In return we receive Christ's Easter gift, Holy Communion, the pledge and foretaste of our share in His risen life and joy.